FY16-21 Parks and Recreation Facilities Capital Improvement Program

 - Enhancements: Projects that provide new or expanded services.
 Adding new features or services to the system like developing new ball fields on existing city-owned land would full under this category.

-Once prioritized based on level of importance, staff developed proposed funding scenarios for the projects and the Commission once again reviewed the list.
-During this process some projects were combined to address efficiency, reduce or limit disruption to users, or to bring about a better overall project.
+Once prioritized, staff developed proposed funding scenarios for the projects and the Parks and Recreation Commission once again reviewed the list.
+During this process some projects were combined to address efficiency, reduce or limit disruption to users, and/or to bring about a better overall project.
 The draft Capital Improvement Program was then recommended to City Council, which ultimately became part of the City's adopted budget.

 The Capital Improvement Program is a planning document.
 Each project listed in the CIP typically has further review and approval by City Council as part of the project design and bid award process.
 In addition, priorities and needs can change over the five-year period as funding scenarios change, new information becomes available, other priorities are established, etc. so it is not uncommon to see project scope and timelines proposed in the Capital Improvement Program change.
 The entire Capital Improvement Program is reviewed and updated every two years as part of the bi-annual budget process.
 The next review and update will occur in the first half of 2018.

-The following documents relating to the FY17-21 Capital Improvement Program are available for download:
+The following documents relating to the FY16-21 Capital Improvement Program are available for download:

 - Parks and Recreation Commission Facilities Tour Improvement List (January 2016)

-- Proposed Parks and Recreation Facilities Capital Improvement Program (March 2016)
+- FY16-21 Proposed Parks and Recreation Facilities Capital Improvement Program (March 2016)